List of awards and nominations received by Taylor Swift

 Swift transitioned from country to pop stardom with her fifth studio album, 1989 (2014), which won Album of the Year and Best Pop Vocal Album at the 58th Annual Grammy Awards in 2016, where the music video for its single "Bad Blood" won Best Music Video.
 At the 2016 BMI Pop Awards, Swift was honored with the Taylor Swift Award, becoming the second artist after Michael Jackson to have an award named after its recipient.
 In 2019, Swift was honored as the Woman of the Decade by Billboard and the Artist of the Decade at the American Music Awards.
 Her eighth studio album, Folklore (2020), won Album of the Year at the 63rd Annual Grammy Awards in 2021.
-She became the first woman honored with the Global Icon Award at the Brit Awards, in 2021.
+She became the first woman to be honored with the Global Icon Award at the Brit Awards in 2021.

 In 2023, Swift became the first entertainer to be honored as Times Person of the Year.
 She achieved her fourth Grammy Award for Album of the Year with her tenth studio album, Midnights (2022), which also won Best Pop Vocal Album, at the 66th Annual Grammy Awards in 2024.
 The Grammy nomination for Song of the Year of "Anti-Hero" made her the first songwriter to have seven nominations in this category.
 Swift's eleventh album, The Tortured Poets Department (2024), made her the first woman to earn seven Album of the Year nominations at the Grammys.
 In January 2025, she was named the Top Artist of the 21st Century by Billboard.
+In 2026, Swift was inducted into the Songwriters Hall of Fame and the Nashville Songwriters Hall of Fame.
+She also became the first artist to receive the MTV VMA Artist Director Honors, at the 2026 MTV Video Music Awards.